gradle/gradle/README.md

 ## Downloading

-You can download built versions (including nightly edge builds) from http://gradle.org/downloads
+You can download released versions and nightly build artifacts from http://gradle.org/downloads

 ## Building

 Naturally, Gradle builds itself with Gradle.
 Gradle provides an innovative [wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html) that allows you to work with a Gradle build without having to manually install Gradle.
 The wrapper is a batch script on Windows and a shell script on other operating systems.
 You should always build the Gradle project via wrapper.

+You should use the wrapper to build the gradle project.
+Generally, you should use wrapper for any wrapper-powered project because it guarantees building with compatible gradle version.

-So to build the entire Gradle project, you can run the following in the root of the checkout…
+To build the entire Gradle project, you should run the following in the root of the checkout.

     ./gradlew build

 This will compile all the code, generate all the documentation and run all the tests.
-It can take up to an hour on a fast machine.
+It can take up to an hour on a fast machine because we have thousands of tests, including integration tests that exercise virtually any Gradle feature.
+Among the things we test are: compatibility across versions, validity of samples and javadoc snippets, daemon process capabilities, etc.

 ### Installing from source